-- 1. Students who have nominally completed all of their first year BSc courses (within the first year) with a weighed averaged mark of 8.0 or higher and who have the ability and ambition to deliver an extra effort during their bachelor study, are eligible for a special programme of 20 credits on top of the Bachelor's degree course: an Honours Programme Bachelor. - 2.
-The Honours Bachelor student must complete their BSc programme and their honours programme nominally within 36 months - 3.
+- Students who have nominally completed all of their first year BSc courses (within the first year) with a weighed averaged mark of 8.0 or higher and who have the ability and ambition to deliver an extra effort during their bachelor study, are eligible for a special programme of at least 20 credits on top of the Bachelor's degree course: an Honours Programme Bachelor. - 2.
+The Honours Bachelor students must complete their BSc programme and their honours programme nominally within 36 months. - 3.
 A student who has successfully completed the Honours Programme Bachelor will receive a special certificate from the university with their degree certificate. - 4.
-A students who fulfils, or will fulfil, the requirements laid down in paragraph 1, and is interested in an Honours Programme Bachelor can send his application (CV and motivation letter) to the honours bachelor coordination team for approval (TU Delft: Honours programme).
+A students who fulfils, or will fulfil, the requirements laid down in paragraph 1, and is interested in an Honours Programme Bachelor can send his application (CV and motivation letter) to the honours bachelor coordination team for approval (TU Delft: Honours programme). - 5.
+When determining the periods of time referred to in paragraph 1c, any delay in completing the programme owing to circumstances that result in the student being eligible for financial support under the RAS financial support regulation for students shall be taken into account.

-Section 2 Interim examinations and practicals
+Section 2 Examinations and practicals